sebnitu/BaseWeb/docs/get-started/build-scripts.md

 order: 3
 ---

 When using BaseWeb source, you'll need to utilize a method for compiling and minifying SCSS and JavaScript files.
-BaseWeb leverages [Gulp](http://gulpjs.com/) for its build process.
+BaseWeb leverages <a href="http://gulpjs.com/" class="onclick-newtab">Gulp</a> for its build process.
 To use our Gulp tasks, clone the repo and run the npm install command:

 <pre class="highlight"><code><span class="editor-comment"># Clone BaseWeb</span>
 <span class="editor-prefixed">git clone https://github.com/sebnitu/BaseWeb.git</span>